Online Italian lessons for couples

 How to answer A-level Biology essay questions

-The Synoptic essay question on paper 3 of the AQA A-level biology course carries 25 marks, so can make a big difference to your overall grade.
+The Synoptic essay question on paper 3 of the AQA A-level biology course carries 25 marks, so doing well can make a big difference to your overall grade.
 The essay encourages you to think across different topics (some call this “synoptic” or “holistic” thinking).
 This is also valuable for other areas of the exams, particularly the application questions.

-Here are a few tips for tackling your A-level biology essay: (As an example, Let’s use the title “The importance of movement in cells and tissues”)
+Here are a few tips for tackling your A-level biology essay: (As an example, let’s use the title “The importance of movement in cells and tissues”)

 1. Think broadly…